-This source refers to the revenues the CCIs get from selling their products (e.g. via entrance tickets, licenses for use, copyright fees, sale of works of arts, etc.).
+This source refers to the revenues the CCIs get from selling their products.
 The volumes and share of this source vary across the different sub-sectors - as mentioned the ICT-products are generating high earnings easily in the last years, compared to the libraries that have to keep their fees low in order to remain accessible and fulfil their social mission as places for cultural gatherings.

-Still some of the cultural institutions can generate additional earnings by renting their premises or equipment for the organization of different types of events - even not cultural ones.
+Some of the cultural institutions can generate additional earnings by renting their premises or equipment for the organization of different types of events - even not cultural ones.